berkeley-stat243/stat243-fall-2022/syllabus.md

 There are several rules for submitting your assignments.

-1. You should prepare your assignments using either R Markdown or LaTeX plus knitr.
+1. You should prepare your assignments using either R Markdown (or the new Quarto format) or LaTeX plus knitr.

 2. Problem set submission consists of **both** of the following: